Chapter Two: Baby Horse

 “I’m sure”, Ximena finished, her voice steady and confident in this answer.

-Dan itched his eyebrow a little muddled.
+Dan itched her eyebrow a little muddled.

 “If its real, then why doesn’t someone just kill it already?”, asked Dan.